Osamahijazi/Sprints-Autosar-Master-Class-/MemoryStack_Task/README.md

 ## Comments

-* NVM user is ECuM Module
+* NVM user is ECuM Module.
-* NvM_WriteAll() must be called by EcuM as a step of Activities in the OffPreOS Sequence
+* NvM_WriteAll() must be called by EcuM as a step of Activities in the OffPreOS Sequence.
-* Job processing (writing NVRAM) is done asynchronously
+* Job processing (writing NVRAM) is done asynchronously and repeat until writing of block is completed.
-* Writing of Block completed Call Job End Notification
+* Writing of Block completed Call Job End Notification.